mahmood-sajjadi/stan-web-coding-challenge/README.md

 ### What language, framework, build tool... should I use?

-You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/) or an equivalent library.
+You may use whatever you like as long as the solution is built using [Svelte](https://svelte.dev/), [React](https://react.dev/), or an equivalent library.

+We prefer the use of [TypeScript](https://www.typescriptlang.org/).

 We prefer it if you did not use any third party CSS frameworks.